 This page contains instructions on how to configure your CSV import.

 After uploading a file, you'll be presented with a list of options.
-Some may be set already because you've used a configuration file.
+A configuration file will pre-set these values for you.

 Select this checkbox when your CSV file has headers on the first line of the file.

 Select the field separator of our CSV file.
 This is almost always a comma.

 Sets the date format of the date entries in the CSV file.
 If your file contains internationalized dates, you can prefix the date format with your country code, like

 Read more about the format in the PHP documentation.

 Select the asset account you want to link transactions to, if your CSV file doesn't have enough meta data to determine this.
 This is some time useful when files just list the transactions and the destination, nothing more.

 Select this if you want Firefly III to apply your rules to the import.
 It is useful to run your rules after the import although it will significantly slow down the import.
 The execution of rules can be slow when you have a lot of them.